A box office deep dive to establish the top-grossing James Bond movies in real terms.

 When you compare the ROI, the picture that emerges is very different indeed.
 In fact, none of the more recent films even makes it into the top half of the list.
-On the currently published figures, SPECTRE is third from bottom.
-However, it may be that the $300 million budget reported by The Numbers is revised down closer to $250 million.
+No Time to Die is bottom, a combination of having a high budget with reduced earnings due to the pandemic.

 Note that this doesn’t take into account the marketing budget, often said to be as large as the production budget.
 This article by the Hollywood Reporter mentions an average figure of $200 million in global marketing costs per movie.

 Yet another measure of success is ignoring the top grossing James Bond movies and judging success on the number of people who saw each film.
 This we can estimate by dividing the box office gross by average ticket prices.

 By using average ticket prices in the US you can determine with a fair degree of accuracy the number of people who paid to see any particular film.
 On that basis Thunderball remains the most popular Bond movie in the US, ahead of Goldfinger and way ahead of Skyfall, in third place.
 SPECTRE is mid way down the table and No Time to Die sixth from bottom.

 More problematic is the global audience size as there are no figures published for average ticket prices worldwide.
 Even if there were, there are likely such variations globally that such figures would be affected by audience geography.
 For instance, China is now important target market, but has not been so in the past and the cost of cinema tickets in China may be quite different from that of the United States.